 In a hearing proceeding wholly or partly remotely, it is even more important than normal that bundles are easy to use.
 This requires thought about their content, their structure, and their delivery.
+(See, for example, the comments in Phoenix v Phoenix & Anor [2020] EWHC 1409 (Ch).)

 It is important to check whether specific guidance has been provided by the court or tribunal hearing the case (see for example the resources referred to in question 1 of this section.).
 Detailed Guidance has been provided by Mann J (with the President of the Family Division and the Senior Presiding Judge; note it is not for use in the tribunals).
-For Court of Appeal hearings, the most recent 'Urgent Business Priorities' update from the Court of Appeal (w/c 5 October 2020) states that "Bundles should not be provided electronically unless specifically requested by the Court".
+Guidance has been provided for the Queen's Bench Division.
+For Court of Appeal hearings, the most recent 'urgent business priorities' update from the Court of Appeal (w/c 18 January 2021) states that "Bundles should not be provided electronically unless specifically requested by the Court".
 It is understood that the Civil Appeals Office will give directions to the parties on the type and format of bundles to be used for any application or hearing.
 Anecdotally it appears that electronic PDF bundles are generally being required for applications (including applications for permission to appeal) with hard copy bundles remaining the default for substantive appeals.
-For Supreme Court and Privy Council hearings, the reader is referred to Practice Direction 14 and Practice Direction 9 respectively.
+For Supreme Court and Privy Council hearings, the reader is referred to Practice Direction 14 and Practice Direction 9 respectively, to the summary document on arrangements during the pandemic, and to the Annex to Lord Reed's Practice Note (see the comments about these documents in the answer to question 1 of this section).
 Guidance is also provided in Re TPS Investments (UK) Ltd [2020] EWHC 1135 (Ch); [2020] BCC 437 (also known as Re Tailby; this case will be of general assistance even though it considers guidance issued in the Business and Property Courts in Manchester).